ConvivialCabbages/pomander/README.md

 ## Usage
 Pomander uses a pre-commit hook to run staged JavaScript files through ESLint before each commit.
+This version uses the locally-installed version of eslint to enable use of npm-installed style guide/eslint configurations like eslint-config-airbnb.

 [ESLint](http://eslint.org/) is a popular linter that checks your code for syntax and style errors.
 By default, ESLint only checks for syntax errors.
 To create a more robust rule-set, you need to [set up ESLint in your project](http://eslint.org/docs/user-guide/getting-started)